SUSY-Breaking Scenarios With a Mildly Violated R Symmetry: Introduction

-In the present paper we extend our approach above, considering different $R$ assignments for $Z$ and allowing, thereby, for other (not only linear) monomial forms of $\whi(Z)$ -- see \Sref{hd}.
+In the present paper, motivated by several related models \cite{qbinetruy, fractional, nevz, noscale18, castano}, we extend our approach above, considering different $R$ charges for $Z$ and allowing, thereby, for other (not only linear) monomial forms of $\whi(Z)$ -- see \Sref{hd}.
 We show that natural Minkowski solutions, similar to those found in \cref{susyr}, can be accommodated by conveniently selecting the geometry of the internal space.
-Contrary to \cref{susyr}, we here consider compact \cite{su11, pana} and non-compact \cite{linde, noscale18} \Km s, whose the curvature is determined as a simple function of the $R$ charge of $Z$ which may assume rational or irrational -- c.f., \cref{nlinde} -- values.
+Contrary to \cref{susyr}, we here consider compact \cite{su11, pana} and non-compact \cite{linde, noscale18} \Km s, whose the curvature is determined as a simple function of the $R$ charge of $Z$.
 In both cases, we specify new SUSY-breaking minima and show that the same quartic term introduced in \cref{noscale18, susyr} provides mass for the $R$ axion without spoiling, though, the minimization of the SUGRA potential.
 Following the analysis of \cref{susyr}, we combine our hidden sectors with some sample observable ones and broaden our results as regards the SSB parameters and the derivation of the $\mu$ term of MSSM -- see \Sref{obs}.
 Our conclusions are further discussed in \Sref{con}.
+An alternative formulation of our set-up is presented in Appendix A.

 Unless otherwise stated, we use units where the reduced Planck mass $\mP=2.433\cdot 10^{18}~\GeV$ is taken to be unity and charge conjugation is denoted by a bar.